nextras/orm/docs/config-nette.md

 #### DI Repository Definition

 You may want to define all your repositories (dynamically) in your DIC.
-Orm provides a different repository finder for such use-case.
-Orm will not create any other DIC's repository definitions and will reuse all `IRepository` instances in your DIC config.
+Orm provides a different repository finder for such a use case.
+Orm will not create any other DIC repository definitions and will reuse all `IRepository` instances in your DIC config.
 When using DIRepositoryFinder, do not define your own model and use `Nextras\Orm\Model\Model` if needed.

 ```neon
 extensions: